Portland Observer

 The Portland Observer is one of the oldest African-American newspapers in Oregon.
 Established in 1970, it is published weekly (on Wednesdays), in Portland, Oregon.
-Rev. Alfred L. Henderson founded the paper in the 1970s, in the tradition of the People's Observer, a 1940s publication that had ceased publication in 1950.
-That paper also originally went by the name of "Portland Observer."
+Rev. Alfred L. Henderson founded the paper in 1970, in the tradition of the People's Observer, a 1940s publication that had ceased publication in 1950.
+Another paper had the same title in Portland, Michigan, from 1876 into the 20th century.

-Historic Portland Observer
+History

 The Portland Observer was launched by William H. McClendonn in 1938, but due to the Great Depression, folded in 1939.

-Another paper had the same title in Portland, Michigan, from 1876 into the 20th century.

-Post-1980s
+In June 1943, McClendon revived his newspaper as the People’s Observer, which ceased again in July 1950.

+Decades later Rev. Alfred L. Henderson re-established the Portland Observer in November 1970.
+At the time he was pastor of Bethel African Methodist Episcopal Church.
+Six years later Henderson moved to Berkley, California, but planned to commute back to Portland every two weeks to manage the paper.

+In October 1987, Henderson named Leon L. Harris, who owned the Seattle Observer in 1962-63, was named general manager.
+In 1988, the Observer moved into its own building, owned by Harris.
+At that time the paper had about 5,000 paying subscribers and a circulation of 12,000.

+After several changes in ownership, Joyce Washington purchased the Portland Observer in 1989.
+Her son Corey Washington, who was involved in the paper, was shot to death after a basketball game dispute at Peninsula Park in 1991.
+He was 27.
+The company's corporation was named Corey Publishing in his memory.

-After several changes in ownership, the Washington family acquired the paper in the 1980s, during which Joyce Washington helmed the publication.
-Upon her death, Washington's son Charles "Chuck" Washington, a Portland native and a graduate of Jefferson High School, briefly took over as publisher until his death in December 2012.
-The paper was then passed on to Mark Washington who controls the paper today.
+Upon her death in 1996, Washington's son Charles "Chuck" Washington, a Portland native and a graduate of Jefferson High School, took over as publisher until his death in December 2012.
+The paper was then passed on to Mark Washington.
 Portland politician, radio host, restaurateur, and veteran Bruce Broussard has held a leadership position at the paper.
-Additionally, Albert Williams is currently the general manager of the Portland Observer and is involved in many aspects including hiring, editing, writing, advertising, and editing.
-In their website, they state their key focus of bringing stories focused on "education, health, politics, and law and justice" to their readers.
+Additionally, Albert Williams has also contributed to the paper as general manager.